drscotthawley/signaltrain/README.md

     conda env create -f freeze.yml

+This will create an environment called 'signaltrain' which you can enable via `conda activate signaltrain`.

-Or you can try the `requirements.txt` file with pip:
+Alternatively, you can try pip and the `requirements.txt` file:

     pip install -r requirements.txt